jonrankin/cloudflare-assignment/README.md

 ```

 ### Running the Script
-The script, once put onto a device that can execute python scripts only requires the following line when in the same directory as the script:
+The script needs to be put on an IPv6 capable device that can run python, once downloaded use the following line when in the same directory as the script:
 ```
 python cloudflare-compare.py
 ```